d2184/box_for_magisk/docs/index_en.md

 - maybe **ap+ / wlan+** for Mediatek devices
 - If you are unsure about the name of the access point (AP), you can use the **ifconfig** command in the Terminal to determine the AP name.

-### To enable Cron Job for automatic updates of Geo and Subs according to a schedule.
+### To enable Cron Job for automatic updates of Geo database according to a schedule.
 - Open the file **/data/adb/box/settings.ini** using a text editor.
 - Locate the parameter `run_crontab` in the file.
 - Change the value of `run_crontab` to true.